coverclock/com-diag-hazer/ISSUES.md

 I switched to a different cellular antenna, rearranged my lab bench, and my test has run flawlessly for many hours since then.

+## U-BLOX PUBX,04 TIME MESSAGE

+GNSS receivers manufactured by U-blox support two different kinds of proprietary messaging for both output and input: the UBX binary protocol, and the PUBX ("P UBX") proprietary NMEA extensions.
+The different PUBX messages are distinguished by the second field in the proprietary NMEA-format message which contains a two digit number.

+The PUBX,04 message provides the current time and date in UTC.
+This timestamp can be emitted even when the U-blox device does not have a current fix.
+It is apparently based on its internal battery-backed clock, and, I assume, depends on the reliability of the device's own clock oscillator, and how recently a prior fix was achieved before a warm or hot start.

+My reading of the UBLOX M8 R24 documentation doesn't suggest that there is anything in the message to indicate that this time is, when the device clock is in holdover, synthesized and not disciplined by a current 3D position fix.

+I can see where this might be useful, but I find it misleading.